jbx-protocol/juice-contracts-v3/contracts/extensions/README.md

 An automated DAI treasury that will convert incoming Ether into DAI on Uniswap.
 This contract is an implementation of `IJBFundingCycleDataSource`, `IJBPayDelegate` and `IJBRedemptionDelegate` providing deposit and withdraw functionality as part of a [Funding Cycle](#) via `didPay` and `didRedeem`.
 This contract is meant to be shared across all projects on the platform that would like to diversify some their holdings from Ether into DAI.

+### Deployer

+An upgradeable proxy contract to deploy reusable system components like NFTs, payment processors, etc.

+### JBRoleManager

+A contract to enable a dynamic access control mechanism.
+While conceptually similar to `JBOperatorStore`, JBRoleManager allows on-the-fly creation of project-specific roles, their assignment to users and validation.

+### LogPublisher

+A generic contract to push events to the log.

 ### MixedPaymentSplitter

 Based on OpenZeppelin finance/PaymentSplitter.sol v4.7.0, this contract allows registered parties to claim Ether or ERC20 token balances held by the Splitter instance prorated to their share.
 Registered parties can be EOAs, smart contracts or Juicebox projects.